thenewdarling/CurseOfStrahd/Session Recaps/2021-12-11 Session 11 - Begin Day 10.md

 She knocks the sleeping catgirl out and bundles her in the duvet as the door rattles.

-While she's passing the duvet out the window to [[Stella]], the door unlocks and opens, revealing [[Karl]] Watcher standing in the door.
+While she's passing the duvet out the window to [[Sasha]], the door unlocks and opens, revealing [[Karl]] Watcher standing in the door.

 As [[Sasha]] flies away, [[Magda]] waves to him and uses Misty Escape to teleport out the window to the ground beneath.